CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-minirule.md

 - **name**: name of the rule
 - **view**: ID of the selection that the rule belongs to
 - **conditions**: array of conditions for the rule
-- **inversed**: boolean value to indicate whether the rule should be inversed.
+- **inverted**: boolean value to indicate whether the rule should be inverted.
 If set to "True" only profiles *not* conforming to the conditions are selected
 - **disabled**: boolean value to indicate whether the rule should be disabled or not